pyta-uoft/website/index.md

 ### Unneeded not (C0113) {#C0113}

 This error occurs when a boolean expression contains an unneeded negation.
-If you are getting this error, the expression can be simplified to not use a negation.
+If we are getting this error, the expression can be simplified to not use a negation.

 ~~~~ {include="C0113_unneeded_not"}
 ~~~~